What is your favorite type of dog?

 Their commanding presence and stunning, dark features make them among the most handsome creatures that you will ever see.

-They also happen to be one of the smartest, most loyal and fascinating domesticated animals in the world.
+They also happen to be one of the smartest, most loyal, and most fascinating domesticated animals in the world.

-They are ranked in the top 3rd of intelligence dogs.
+They are ranked third among intelligence dogs.
 Now, that’s something!

 Every day, humans put their lives in the hands of this amazing breed.
 They are trusted by the police, the military, and the blind as seeing-eye dogs.